kaihusmann/optimization/cran-comments.md

 Windows Server 2008 (64-bit)

 ## R CMD check results
-There were no ERRORS, WARNINGS
+There were no ERRORS, WARNINGS or NOTES
-1 Note, please find the explanation below

 ## For your Information

-The institution has changed the construction rules for the e-mail addresses.
-The maintainer e-Mail address has therefore changed, but the old addess will be available unlimited.
+We received the message from Prof Ripley that the sample.int function is misused in one example.
+We dismissed the respective example completely.